jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 * All deprecations should come with a suggested alternative.
 This may mean just changing classes used, DOM structure, or the Component used.
 * Search through the docs and components of the version the deprecation is being made at to make sure all usage of the deprecated item is replaced with the suggested alternative.
 * Add TODO comments next to the deprecations to highlight their future removal.
+* Deprecations may be introduced in patch releases so long as they are documentation-only (e.g. signaling that something will be removed in a future version).

 ##### CSS deprecation documentation